kuiperzone/PupNet-HelloWorld/README.md

 and as a Setup file on Windows.
 It provides an example of using desktop and AppStream metadata files, as well as icons and a post-publish script.

-You will notice, for example, that this AppStream metadata file and associated desktop file make use of macro variables for a high degree of content automation, so that information need only be specified once in the primary configuration.
+You will notice, for example, that it has an AppStream metadata file and associated desktop file make use of macro variables for a high degree of content automation, so that information need only be specified once in the primary configuration.